rikicop/car-parts/docs/steps/Tracking.md

 ## Tracking 2/11/2022, 1::35 AM

 Could I create the function used to get Uniques products in the cart in ShopContext as I did with ADD_TO_CART and  UPDATE_PRICE?

+R= Yes I did

+## Tracking 4/11/2022, 1::35 AM

+I made posssible to delete the count of the product in the cart

+## Tracking 5/11/2022, 1::35 AM

+Now I have to update the amount of the product in the cart